stonepros/stone/doc/rados/operations/health-checks.rst

 Telemetry has been enabled, but the contents of the telemetry report have changed since that time, so telemetry reports will not be sent.

-The Ceph developers periodically revise the telemetry feature to include new and useful information, or to remove information found to be useless or sensitive.
-If any new information is included in the report, Ceph will require the administrator to re-enable telemetry to ensure they have an opportunity to (re)review what information will be shared.
+The Stone developers periodically revise the telemetry feature to include new and useful information, or to remove information found to be useless or sensitive.
+If any new information is included in the report, Stone will require the administrator to re-enable telemetry to ensure they have an opportunity to (re)review what information will be shared.

 To review the contents of the telemetry report,::

-  ceph telemetry show
+  stone telemetry show

 Note that the telemetry report consists of several optional channels that may be independently enabled or disabled.
 For more information, see